-We have a new mantra in both American Christianity and in American secularism: forgive.
+We have a new mantra in both American Christianity and in American secularism: forgiveness.
+And we believe that forgiveness is a gift you give yourself.

 Forgiveness is the latest tool for believers and nonbelievers alike to overcome a painful past and difficult relationships and people, to achieve personal peace, happiness and success.